Types of Classes

 - Take part in online activities with other students.

-- Be responsible for creating a plan of how you will use your time throughout the week and follow the plan!
+- Be responsible for creating and following a plan of how you will use your time throughout the week.

 - Connect with your instructor by email or during virtual office hours for one-on-one assistance and questions.